 My computer is running slow.
 What can I do about it?

 There are many things that can make a computer slow down.
 The first is age.
 As time goes by, more and more software is added to your machine and more and more items run at startup.
 You may not be aware of all the programs that your machine is running in the background, but it could potentially be a lot.
 Check your Add/Remove Programs in your Control Panel and get rid of anything old that you no longer use.
 Next, do a drive cleanup of C:, then try a defrag of the C: drive.
 You should be able to gain back at least a little speed.
 Your computer may also lack enough memory to operate at its full potential and a Solid State Hard Drive could also provide you with more storage space but speed up your computer as well.
 Let us know if you would like us to do any these things for you, or just check your computer out and provide recommendations for any improvement.
 Also, if your machine is approaching the 5 year mark, start considering a replacement.
 We will be glad to quote you a proper replacement from any of the major manufacturers, or for the budget conscious, we can suggest a refurbished computer seller where you can get that new (to you) computer without the new computer cost!

 Can you remotely access my computer anytime you want?

 No. Our remote support service is a one-shot deal.
 Each time you need us to connect, you have to provide us with a new password from the remote support client.
 This password is only valid for that session.
 Once we disconnect, that's it.
-The software that it downloads on your end will uninstall itself automatically when we are done.
+The software that we have you download on your end can also be uninstalled when we are done if you wish.
 If you want us to be able to remote into your computer anytime we need to, see "What if I need you to remotely manage my machine when I am not available?"